 Fitting a wiper blade isn’t difficult, but it is possible to get it wrong.
 Here’s my guide for nailing it like a pro, first time out.
-Tools you’ll need – Piece of cardboard about a 2 foot square.
+Tools you’ll need – A piece of cardboard about a 2-foot square.

 - Measure the blades or check they are identical length before leaving the parking lot.

 - Lift the wiper arm from the window and lay cardboard in its place.

 - Identify which type clip you have.